-One of the challenges of obtaining a visa like the D7 and D2 is the need to already have accommodation in Portugal before you move to Portugal.
+One of the challenges of obtaining some residency visas, including the D7, is the need to already have accommodation in Portugal before you move to Portugal.

 - If you’ve purchased a property, that’s definitely acceptable: you just need to show the deeds to the property.

-One option is to come to Portugal on a scouting trip and to rent (or even buy) a place while you’re here and then go back and apply for the D7.
+Another option is to come to Portugal on a scouting trip and to rent (or even buy) a place while you’re here and then go back and apply for the D7.

 It can be a bit tricky to estimate the dates correctly and obviously there’s the cost of coming to Portugal, but the benefit is that you get to see lots of rental properties in person and find somewhere that you really like.